Disability Documentation Guidelines

 Metropolitan Community College (MCC) complies with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act that prohibits discrimination in admission or access to its programs based on disability.
 Each MCC campus has a Disability Support Services (DSS) office that works with students with disabilities to arrange accommodations.
-Students who are requesting accommodations should contact and provide disability documentation to the campus DSS Coordinator.
+Students who are requesting accommodations should contact the campus DSS Coordinator.
 The DSS Coordinator will consider all of the information you provide (including, but not limited to, the following):

 We need enough information to confirm that you have a disability which substantially limits a major life activity and understand how your disability will affect you at MCC.
+The extent of documentation required is determined on a case-by-case basis and may vary depending on the disability and requested accommodations.
 It is your responsibility to identify the accommodations you are requesting.
 You may want to consider and tell the DSS Coordinator how your disability affects the following:

 Information about past accommodations that were useful can be helpful.
 Also, if the impact of your disability changes over time or has known triggers, please let us know.

 While disability documentation does not typically need to be submitted each semester, there may be occasions when the DSS Coordinator will ask for more or updated documentation.
 For example, more documentation may be needed if you request additional accommodations that are not supported by the current documentation or your condition changes.